On the mutual polarization of two He-4 atoms

 on the neighboring atom.
-Here, $\textbf{n} =\textbf{R}/R$ is the unit vector toward the second atom, and $a_B = \hbar^2/me^2=0.529\,\mbox{\AA}$.
+Here, $\bi{n} =\bi{R}/R$ is the unit vector toward the second atom, and $a_{\rm{B}} = \hbar^2/me^2=0.529\,\mbox{\AA}$.
+We will call the polarization mechanism ``tidal'', since the deformation of electron shells of atoms in this case reminds gravitational tides.
 The calculation in \cite{wb1,wb2} was executed on the basis of special dispersion relations known mainly to experts in atomic physics.
 Therefore, we propose to solve the problem by a simpler method which does not leave the frame of the ordinary course of quantum mechanics and, in this case, will verify the result (\ref{2-0}).
-Such a calculation is also actual because, in order to fit the experiment \cite{r1}, it is important to know the tidal DM (\ref{2-0}) with maximum accuracy \cite{pov1}.
+In addition, the presented calculations are useful \cite{pov1} for the explanation of the recently discovered electric activity of superfluid He II \cite{r1,r2}.